ThoreKr/corona_kitchen/fermented/ginger_beer.md

 ### Notes

 * Ginger took more volume than expected, ginger to water ratio probably off
+* Bottled on 2020-11-13
+* Carbonation seemed solid, taste was still sweet, put in the fridge

 ## Attempt Three -- Ginger Bug (2020-11-11)